 When ALL Verification and Validation steps have been completed, sign the completed Chemical Data Verification and Validation Worksheet.
-Provide a copy of the completed Chemical Data Verification and Validation Worksheet with attachments to the QAO and retain originals in the project binder.
+Provide a copy of the completed Chemical Data Verification and Validation Worksheet with attachments to the QAO.
+The QAO will substantiate the verification and validation of data through a quality control check of at least 10% of the information provided on the verification and validation worksheets for chemical data.
+After validating the process in the submitted verification and validation worksheets, the QAO will electronically sign and lock the worksheets so that they cannot be revised or altered in the future.